sidecus/zyin.intentbot/README.md

 # Motivation Simple bot made simple
-Zyin.IntentBot is a Botframework V4 extension library to help you build "simple" in a simple way.
+Zyin.IntentBot is a .Net Standard 2.0 and Asp.Net Core 2 extension library for Botframework V4 to help you build "simple" bots in a simple way.

-In my mind a simple bot can be any bot which:
+A "simple bot" can be any bot which:
 - Takes a user intent and gives back an answer, or takes an action for the user
 - Takes an intent, asks uesr for more inputs, and then takes an action
 - Can require authentication as needed
-- Can fall back to certain actions if the intent is unknown
+- Falls back to certain actions if the intent is unknown

-This is definitely doable via Botframework V4, however, it requires a lot of scaffolding and some good understanding about BotFramework before you can even start.
-For example, you'll have to write custom dialogs for your main flow; you'll likely have to deal with intent handling and intent fallback with lots of if/else branches; you'll have to use WaterfallSteps for user input collection.
+Building these with botframework requires quite some scaffolding and good understanding about BotFramework itself before you can even start.
+For example, you'll have to write custom dialogs for your main flow; you'll likely have to deal with intent handling and intent fallback with lots of if/else branches; you'll have to use WaterfallSteps for each user input collection scenarios.

-That's **not simple**.
+That's really **not** simple.

-I started writing some code to help reduce repeated work for myself.
-Later I realize it might be helpful to others as well.
+I started writing some code to reduce repeated work for myself when creating simple bots.
+Now I think it might be helpful to others as well.

-# Show me how simple it is
+# Is it really simple?
-## Implement an IIntentService which does the intent parsing.
-This is to map user input to intent.
+Let's see.
+As a prerequisite, you need to implement IIntentService which does the intent parsing.
+This is to map user input to known intent name string.
 You can use built in ```LuisService``` if you want.
 ## Identify an intent and take an action
 1. Define a custom intent context.
 Override the IntentName getter.
 ```